FriendsOfCake/search/docs/README.md

     {
         // return false if you want to skip modifying the query based on some condition.

-        // Use $this->query() to get query instance and modify it as needed.
+        // Use $this->getQuery() to get query instance and modify it as needed.

         return true;
     }